 This was probably the hottest day I have ever experienced and I was so overheated I thought I might pass out... my hair certainly did!

 Here I tied back some of my hair at each side to try to 'poof' it out a bit.
 Didn't work as well as I'd hoped.

-I honestly look so bad and so different than I do here at home that a fellow I met on my trip had no idea who I was when I friended him on FaceBook just two days after meeting him.
+I honestly look so bad and so different than I do here at home that an island fellow I met and spent the last day of my trip with had no idea who I was when I friended him on FaceBook just two days after getting home.
 And when I told him who I was he replied, "WOW!!
 You look TOTALLY different."
 Yeah, I know.
 Thanks.